redstoneruin/REALFriendsFuelCalculator/README.md

 # REALFriendsFuelCalculator
-A simple fuel calculator for iRacing
+A simple fuel calculator for iRacing, using Qt C++